storm-devs/storm-engine/index.md

 This knowledge base will eventually cover most aspects of the engine: engine, currently available tools, and modding.
 You will also find here some trivia and additional notes.

-For the time being, this knowledge base is only maintained in English language.
+This knowledge base is maintained in English language.

 ---